Y0Coss/docs-fork/pages/storage_and_backup/object_storage/cold_archive_getting_started/guide.en-gb.md

 > [!primary]
 >
-> This operation is not currently available via the OVHcloud client space.
+> This operation is not currently available via the OVHcloud Control Panel.
 It must be performed on the command line via the S3 API.
 >

 ### **Archive a bucket**